alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-As part of the transition of CSI Drivers to HostProcess containers we would like to:
+As part of the transition of CSI Drivers to HostProcess containers, we would like to:

 - Refactor the CSI Proxy codebase to become a Go library in favor of the current client/server model.
-- Define guidelines for the transition of CSI Drivers to HostProcess containers, both the changes in the Go code and the way it's deployed and some considerations about security.
+- Define guidelines for the transition of CSI Drivers to HostProcess containers, including changes in the Go code, deployment, and security considerations.

 ### Notes/Constraints/Caveats